sedol1339/files/abstracts.md

     - Problem: the word-based CTC is a very good end-to-end ASR model, but it maps all the unknown words into OOV
     - We propose a hybrid CTC with both word-based CTC and character-based CTC heads that are synchronized
     - Whenever the ASR model emits an OOV token, we rely on character-based CTC

+Chung, Y.-A., & Glass, J. (2018).
+Speech2Vec: A Sequence-to-Sequence Framework for Learning Word Embeddings from Speech. arXiv, 1803.08976.
+Retrieved from https://arxiv.org/abs/1803.08976v2

 Oord, A. v. d., Li, Y., & Vinyals, O. (2018).
 Representation Learning with Contrastive Predictive Coding. arXiv, 1807.03748.
 Retrieved from https://arxiv.org/abs/1807.03748v2